 This was the subject of M.P.
 Shiel‘s 1901 novel The Purple Cloud, which in the most tenuous of ways apparently served as the original source for Ranald MacDougall’s The World, the Flesh & the Devil (1959); there’s a credit way down in the opening titles below “Process Lenses by PANAVISION” that reads “Suggested by a Story by Matthew Phipps Shiel”.
 In The Purple Cloud, a polar explorer unwittingly unleashes God’s vengeful wrath in the form of a poisonous cloud which covers the globe and kills off literally everyone.
 The explorer spends the next twenty years roaming the world, burning cities to the ground for amusement, and single-handedly building a huge palace.
 Eventually, he meets a 20-year old woman who has lived only in this empty world and is thus completely untainted by humanity’s failings.
 Initially he rejects her, but eventually accepts her … at which point all remnants of the cloud disappear from the Earth.

-This kind of narrative became quite popular in mid-century, with the novels of John Wyndham (The Day of the Triffids, The Chrysalids, The Kraken Wakes) and John Christopher (The Death of Grass aka No Blade of Grass — and where’s the DVD of Cornel Wilde’s 1970 adaptation of that?), R.C.
+This kind of narrative became quite popular in mid-century, with the novels of John Wyndham (The Day of the Triffids, The Chrysalids, The Kraken Wakes) and John Christopher (The Death of Grass aka No Blade of Grass — and where’s the DVD of Cornel Wilde’s 1970 adaptation of that? — Update: it eventually came out as a Warner Archive release, which looks pretty good after an initial serious mastering error.), R.C.
 Sherrif’s The Cataclysm, and so on, with a distinct subset predicated on global plagues: Richard Matheson’s I Am Legend (a plague story conflated with a vampire tale) and Terry Nation’s great 1975-77 BBC series Survivors.
 Then of course, after the Second World War, the primary device for these narratives became the atomic and hydrogen bombs – not surprisingly, as for the first time in history it seemed actually feasible for civilization to be brought to an abrupt end.

 Works like Survivors and the novels of Wyndham at least have a gloss of plausibility underlying the survival fantasy – they posit scattered individuals and groups struggling to rebuild some kind of social order in the ruins.
 But there’s another subset in this genre, what you could call the “last man” narrative.
 Here, literally, we seem to find a single, lone individual who has somehow managed to escape the fate suffered by everyone else.
 Eventually, mostly for dramatic purposes, this individual will encounter one or two other survivors, but for the most part the underlying narrative is about what the individual does in an empty world – Robinson Crusoe with a whole planet instead of an island (of course, even Defoe found it necessary to introduce a second character after a while, as a man alone against nature offers diminishing dramatic returns as the story goes on).